 THIS film gets that emotional connection right!
 The one thing I wanted that I did not get in Homecoming was a stronger emotional arc for Peter and it seems the writers listened.
 This time we have Peter dealing with the recent death of Tony Stark.
 This guilt and pain he feels permeates the film and is a major influence on all of his decisions.
 We even have a terrifying scene where Peter's fears are manifested.
 That's good writing.
 The cast is having a ton of fun here, too.
 But the standout is the wonderfully carefree performance of Jake Gyllenhaal as Mysterio, who is a ton of fun to watch.
 So with yet another wonderful villain, an actual emotional core, and of course all the action you can stand, this is the rare sequel that surpasses the first.

-Here it is.
-Not only the best Spider-Man film to date, but one of the best superhero films ever made and one of the few sequels that is a triumph over the original (and that's saying something).
+Spider-Man 2 is not only the best live action Spider-Man film to date, but it is one of the best superhero films ever made.
+It is also one of the few sequels that is a triumph over the original (and that's saying something).
 Why?
 Well to start off we have Alfred Molina as Doc Ock, in yet another casting choice so utterly perfect that you simply HAD to bring him back for No Way Home.
 But far beyond that, this film has the strongest script of the Spider-Man films.
 The drama of watching Peter struggle with being Spider-Man is palpable.
 You really root for Peter and completely understand his point of view.
 The emotions run high in this sequel, which makes each character's decisions all the more relatable.
 Harry's quest to find his father's killer, Doc Ock's quest to finish his machine, and Peter's quest to finally be seen by Mary Jane... each of these storylines have such humanity behind them.
 This film features excellent dialogue and stellar performances as well.
 And that's before we even get to the incredible action sequences.
 The train scene alone still ranks as one of the greatest action scenes ever put on film.
 And all of this wouldn't have been possible without Sam Raimi's masterful directing.
 Spider-Man's second theatrical outing has action, it has character, and it has so, so much heart.
 This is cinematic perfection.
-Congratulations Spider-Man 2, you win money.